ekohalsti/pyenv/README.md

 What it does:
   * Install all remotely necessary packages
-  * Install pyenv as per the install script from https://github.com/pyenv/pyenv-installer <br>
+  * Install pyenv as per the install script from 'https://github.com/pyenv/pyenv-installer'
   * Create the necessary lines to ~/.bash_profile

 Simple!